SuperDude88/TWWHD-Randomizer/.github/ISSUE_TEMPLATE/bug-report--tracker-.md

 **Spoiler Log**
 The spoiler log for the seed.
 If you do not have the spoiler log, provide the non-spoiler log instead (it also contains the config for the seed).
+If a plandomizer file was used, include that too.

 **To Reproduce**
 Steps to reproduce the behavior: